 In as little as 26 weeks, you could be on your way to a career in veterinary assisting.
-Plus, any respected animal welfare practice will train you on the job.
-You’ll also likely be required to keep up with continuing education.
+You will also be required to keep up with continuing education.

 Granted, you may get peed on or even vomited on, but at least you’ll be comfortable when it happens, right?
 The reality is you’re helping animals get better, and sometimes that’s a messy job.
 You wouldn’t want to be wearing a cocktail dress or tux while doing this, so you might as well be wearing comfy uniforms like the standard vet assistant scrubs.

 If you like the idea of every workday being different, welcome to veterinary assisting.
-Until you walk into work, you never know what kind of animals may need your love and care for the day.
-This is especially true if you work in animal sanctuaries or rehab facilities.
 Bring a positive attitude and flexible nature to work, and you’ll find that each day is an exciting and rewarding experience.